TheControllerCat/BotRequestHelper/README.md

 ## <a name="req02"></a> API can be run locally and tested using Postman or other similar tools.

 The following primary tools were used for the development and testing of the API.
 This is the primary and recommended configuration for verification testing.
-* Developed in Visual Studio Community Edition for Mac Version 8.10.4 (build 11)
+* Developed in Visual Studio Community Edition for Mac Version 8.10.4 (build 11) [Visual Studio Website](https://visualstudio.microsoft.com/downloads/)
-* Tested using Postman Version 8.7.0 (8.7.0).
+* Tested using Postman Version 8.7.0 (8.7.0) [Postman Website](https://www.postman.com/downloads/)
-* Google Chrome Canary Version 93.0.4568.0 (Official Build) canary (x86_64)
+* Google Chrome Canary Version 93.0.4568.0 (Official Build) canary (x86_64) [Canary Website](https://www.google.com/chrome/canary/)

 ### Instructions for running and testing the API

 #### Testing basic functinality

+Testing the API is performed with Postman local client on the local workstation where Visual Studio is currently open.

+At the top of the Visual Studio interface.

+with the API project solution open and running without debugging.

 **Input:**